sillitoe/test-python-api/README.md

 # Python API Test

-## Aim:
+## Aim

 Investigate Python-based frameworks that can do the following:

 * generate a "Hello, World" API
 * produce a valid OpenAPI specification

 ### Django REST Framework